-If a child's behaviour continues to be unacceptable despite a number of strategies being implemented by the school, the involvement of the behaviour support team or other suitable agency is requested after parental consent has been sought.
+If a child's behaviour continues to be unacceptable despite a number of strategies being implemented by the school, the involvement of the behaviour support team (LBAT) or other suitable agency (e.g. Educational Psychologist, Fair Access Team) is requested after parental consent has been sought.

 NB.
 A teacher may choose to discuss issues with parents, at any stage, as appropriate.

 Extreme cases of unacceptable behaviour will be dealt with as appropriate, without following steps 1-3- in consultation with the Headteacher or designated Manager.